pharo-open-documentation/pharo-wiki/General/Glossary.md

 This page aims to provide disambiguation for the words belonging to this vocabulary.

-## $a
+## \$a

 The character a.
-In Pharo strings are composed of characters, a character starts with a $.
+In Pharo strings are composed of characters, a character starts with a `$`.
 For unprintable characters such as tab, just send the message to the class e.g., `Character tab`.

 ## Binary message
 A binary message is a [message](#message) composed of special character(s) where two objects are involved (the [receiver](#receiver) and one argument), which is the reason it is call binary.
 This is mostly used for arithmetic, comparison, and logical operations.
 For example, `+` is a binary message involving the receiver and the argument in parameter.